Elimka777/GEE-data-extraction/README.md

 # 🌎Climate Data Extraction for Digital Twins in Chicago

-This repository supports the development of **digital twins** in Chicago by extracting essential climate and environmental variables using **Google Earth Engine (GEE)**.
+This repository supports the development of **digital twin** for Chicago by extracting essential climate and environmental variables using **Google Earth Engine (GEE)**.

 ## ✍️Purpose